-When they grow food they never planted.
+When an “accidental gardener” grows food they never planted.

 Visit any online real estate site and you are asked to choose location, price range and the number of bed rooms desired.
 You can also select options such as a pool, washer/dryer, two car garage, etc. However you are never asked if you want already existing gardens or fruit trees.
 Even listings that highlight shade trees overlooking a patio don’t identify the trees, yet with 14 million (increasing 3% annually) homes having fruit trees, the odds are fairly good that the new homeowner may get a surprise crop the next summer.